magento-research/pwa-devdocs/src/pwa-buildpack/reference/magento-resolver/index.md

 ```

+{: .bs-callout .bs-callout-tip}
+The special `__dirname` variable in Node always refers to the directory containing the currently executing script file.
+This is different from the "working directory", which is the current directory of the shell when the current process was started.

 {: .bs-callout .bs-callout-info}
 **Note:**
-The example provided uses the newer, cleaner `asynch/await` syntax instead of using Promises directly
+The example provided uses the newer, cleaner `async/await` syntax instead of using Promises directly.

 [`resolve`]: https://webpack.js.org/configuration/resolve/
 [Promise]: https://webpack.js.org/configuration/configuration-types/#exporting-a-promise
+[`LocalProjectLocation`]: {{ site.baseurl }}{%link pwa-buildpack/reference/object-types/index.md %}#localprojectlocation